danielhokanson/angular-material-wrap/docs/troubleshooting.md

 2. Verify test configuration
 3. Ensure all dependencies are available
 4. Use proper mocking if needed
+5. Check that the library is built

+**Error**: `TS2307: Cannot find module` in tests

+**Solutions**:

+1. Ensure the library is built before running tests
+2. Check that all interfaces are properly exported
+3. Verify import paths in test files
+4. Check for missing interface exports

 ### File Organization Issues